Zoom vs Google Meet vs Microsoft Teams

 (the exact frame rate can vary based on network conditions, Teams aims to provide a high-quality video experience that can adapt in real-time to bandwidth constraints and content types, potentially reaching up to 30 fps under ideal conditions.)

-: Microsoft Teams employs AI to dynamically optimize video and screen sharing quality.
+AI-Based Optimization: Microsoft Teams employs AI to dynamically optimize video and screen sharing quality.
 In bandwidth-constrained environments, Teams intelligently balances between picture quality and frame rate, ensuring that documents remain legible and motion video plays smoothly.

 Advanced Audio Codec: Teams introduces the Satin Audio Codec, designed to deliver high-quality audio even at low bitrates, such as 7kbps.